-Perhaps the most well-known of the dissociative disorders is dissociative identity disorder (DID), what was once called multiple personality disorder.
-People living with this condition have alter ego states that can take over and live separate lives form the core ego state.
+Perhaps the most well-known of the dissociative disorders is dissociative identity disorder (DID), which was once called multiple personality disorder.
+People living with this condition have altered ego states that can take over and live separate lives form the core ego state.
 These alters may have unique names, characteristics, mannerisms and voices.
 They may dress differently from one another and have friends and romantic partners outside the knowledge of the core self.

 Despite what is portrayed in movies and on television, people living with DID are not likely to change into an alter where someone else who does not know them well will notice.
 Instead, switching from one alter ego to another is done covertly to handle an environmental trigger.